-(Additional cost per ingredient)
+Additional cost per ingredient)

-Sandwiches and wraps are served with Sweet and Tangy Pepper Slaw and pickles.
-Or substitute corn chips & salsa, potato chips, or burracho beans.
-Sour cream is available upon request.
+  Sandwiches are baked, not grilled.
+They are served with pickles, and your choice of corn chips & salsa, potato chips, or BBQ beans.
+Substitute a cup of soup for $1.50

   Tired of taco pizzas?
 This pizza brings the flavor of the Southwest without being boring.
 It feature lightly seasoned browned ground beef, black beans, a unique sweet & spicy salsa, onions, sweet bell peppers, and tortilla strips, topped with cheddar cheese and our 3-cheese blend topping cheese.

-Better than the usual Northwoods pizza, our Classic Italian starts with sauce made with fresh Roma tomatoes, topped with thick-cut gourmet pepperoni, pork sausage that we season for just the right flavor, onions, sweet bell peppers, and 5 types of cheese.
+  Better than the usual Northwoods pizza, our (Not so) Classic Italian starts with sauce made with fresh Roma tomatoes, topped with thick-cut gourmet pepperoni, pork sausage that we season for just the right flavor, onions, sweet bell peppers, and 5 types of cheese.
 Delicious!